Fresh4Less/mazenet/server/README.md

  - timeout (number, optional) - query timeout in milliseconds.
 If 0, never timeout.
 Default: 0
  - user (string) - Postgres user

+### clientPath (string)
+Path to a directory of static files to serve.
+Default: `../../../../client/build`

+If explicitly set to `null`, no files are be served.

 ### Logging
 Each enabled logger outputs line seperated JSON to stdout.
 Log levels: